kct2020/goutpal-info-skeleventy/site/blog/uric-acid-vitamins/index.md

 ---
-date: 2021-12-16
+date: 2021-12-20
-meta_description: Ascorbic acid is associated with uric acid.
-But does the research really tell us that vitamin C helps gout?
+meta_description: Vitamins have complex links with uric acid.
+But does the research really tell us how vitamins help gout?
 Check the latest studies.
-title: Ascorbic Acid & Uric Acid Research
+title: Uric Acid & Vitamins Research
-sub_heading: Ascorbic acid and uric acid are linked.
-But does that affect your treatment choices?
-See vitamin C facts to discuss with your doctor.
+sub_heading: Vitamins and uric acid have complex relationships.
+See uric acid and vitamins facts to discuss with your doctor.
 post_image: /images/vitamins-and-uric-acid.webp
 image_alt: Vitamins and Uric Acid
 tags: